Click-Share/clickshare-website/README.md

 # ClickShare Website
-This repo houses the code for [ClickShare's website](https://clickshare.one)
+This repo houses the code for ClickShare's website, [clickshare.one](https://clickshare.one)

 # Install the ClickShare Chrome Extension